Faculty, Students Hold Prison Education Reform Event

 “Program admissions committees review all applicants in a comprehensive way, considering their past educational attainments and the contributions they can make to the academic community and to their field of study.
 Applicants will not be denied admission based on their disclosure of conviction and should not be discouraged from applying,” the statement reads.

-Nicholas T. Wyville ’20, a UC representative for Eliot House, pointed out that many of Harvard’s peer institutions—including Columbia, Yale, and NYU—offer degree-granting programs to prisoners.
+Nicholas T. Wyville ’20, a UC representative for Eliot House, pointed out that some of Harvard’s peer institutions—including NYU—offer degree-granting programs to prisoners.
 Last August, Louisiana became the first state to bar public colleges and universities from inquiring about applicants’ criminal histories.

 “Harvard is not trying to do something radical, but instead we're just trying to get on the same page as everyone else,” Wyville said.